Bukoba: Ports

 Bukoba is currently Tanzania's second largest port on Lake Victoria after Mwanza.

 Utility

 Bukoba is served by the National Electric Utility Company TANESCO.

 Economy

-Kagera's Regional Commissioner Col. Fabian Massawe resides and has his head office in The Bukoba Central Business District.
+Kagera's Regional Commissioner resides and has his head office in The Bukoba Central Business District.

+Bukoba is the leading district in Tanzania with a high percentage of people with middle-class incomes.
+The percentage of people living under the poverty line is the lowest in the country.
+Bukoba has a new mall named Bakwata Complex that will start operation in September 2024.

-The city is flat and compact, forming a bowl as it is surrounded by hills.
-The town has a bus stand, a big airport and a port with a ferry that used to travel from Bukoba via Kemondo bay port to Mwanza on Monday, Wednesday and Friday nights, but was suspended in 2014 when the ferry broke down irreparably.
+The city is flat, compact, and surrounded by hills.
+The town has a bus stand, an airport, and a port.
+A ferry used to travel from Bukoba via Kemondo Bay Port to Mwanza on Monday, Wednesday and Friday nights, and soon a newly built ship, the second largest lake ship in Africa, will make ferry voyages to Bukoba daily.

 Airport

 Bukoba Airport

 The Airport is located south east of the city.
 The address on Sokoine Road.